genome-nexus/genome-nexus-annotation-pipeline/README.md

 ## Direct Database Annotation
-If you have data already loaded into a cBioPortal database but did not properly annotate it or discovered issues later, you can use the `databaseAnnotator` utility to fix it.

-You will need to specify some database connection parameters inside the `application.properties` file located in `databaseAnnotator/src/main/resources`.
-Once this is done, build the project using maven and run like so:

-    $JAVA_HOME/bin/java -jar databaseAnnotator/target/databaseAnnotator-*.jar \
-        --isoform <mskcc or uniprot>

-As with the above tool, running the jar without any arguments or by providing the optional parameter `-h` will bring up the full usage statement.
-You can also specify a single study or set of studies to annotate by using the `--studies` parameter.
+There used to be a utility/module called databaseAnnotator which could be used to annotate database records which were already loaded into a cBioPortal database.
+This module was not being maintained and has been removed (code is still reachable through git history).

 ## Annotator
 The `annotator` module is the client code that makes calls to the Genome Nexus server and interprets the response.
-The other two modules use this as a dependency.
+The `annotationPipeline` module uses this as a dependency.

 ## Updating the Genome Nexus Annotation Pipeline